 Jane Laiolo, Glasgow City Council

-Christopher Martin, lead designer of the Avenues project and director of urban strategy for Urban Movement, says: “Something that we have taken forward in the design of Sauchiehall Street and the Avenues in general is to shape the city... as a catalyst for social inclusion, shared prosperity, healthy lifestyles and enjoyment.
+Lead designer of the Avenues project is Urban Movement, and Christopher Martin, its director of urban strategy, says: “Something that we have taken forward in the design of Sauchiehall Street and the Avenues in general is to shape the city... as a catalyst for social inclusion, shared prosperity, healthy lifestyles and enjoyment.

 “The way Glasgow’s streets and public realm has been shaped has undoubtedly led to challenges… with 25% of land in the city centre being given over to vehicles and not people, compared with 18% in Manchester, 14% in Newcastle, and only 12% in Edinburgh.”